Sasso0101/Uni/Networking/Networking.md

   - Throughput (some apps require fixed minimum throughput to function, other just use what's available ("elastic apps"))

   - Security (encryption, data integrity)

+- HTTP

+  - Application layer protocol

+  - Stateless: server maintains no information about past client requests

+  - Uses TCP

+    - Non persistent HTTP:  initiate new TCP connection for every object

+      - 2 RTT+ (Round trip time) for every object

+    - Persistent HTTP: create TCP connection once and reuse it to download multiple objects

+      - One RTT for each object